TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/equipment/README.md

 cd $GOPATH/src/github.com/TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/equipment
 make cli-test
 ```
-You may skip this test, and follow the steps in the next section to build the client app, and then use the client app to execute the tests.
+You may skip this test, and follow the steps in the next section to build client apps, and then use the client app to execute the tests.
 If you run the `cli` tests, however, it should print out 5 successful tests with status code `200` if the `equipment` chaincode is installed and instantiated successfully on the Fabric network.

-Note that developers can also use Fabric dev-mode to test th chaincode (refer [dev](../marblle/dev.md) for more details).
+Note that developers can also use Fabric dev-mode to test the chaincode (refer [dev](../marble/dev.md) for more details).
 For issues regarding how to work with the Fabric network, please refer the [Hyperledger Fabric docs](https://hyperledger-fabric.readthedocs.io/en/latest/build_network.html).

 ## Edit equipment REST service (optional)
-The marble-client is a REST service that invokes the `marble` chaincode.
 The sample Flogo model, [`equipment_client.json`](equipment_client.json) is a REST service that invokes the `equipment` chaincode.
 It also includes an event listener for Fabric block events.
 Skip to the next section if you do not plan to modify the sample model.

-The client app requires the metadata of the chaincode implemented by the `equipment`.
+The client app requires the metadata of the `equipment` chaincode.
 You can generate the contract metadata [`metadata.json`](contract-metadata/metadata.json) by
 ```
 cd $GOPATH/src/github.com/TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/equipment
 make package
 ```
+Following are steps to edit or view the REST service models.
 - Start TIBCO Flogo® Enterprise as described in [User's Guide](https://docs.tibco.com/pub/flogo/2.6.1/doc/pdf/TIB_flogo_2.6_users_guide.pdf?id=2)
 - Upload [`fabclientExtension.zip`](../../fabclientExtension.zip) to TIBCO Flogo® Enterprise [Extensions](http://localhost:8090/wistudio/extensions).
 Note that you can recreate this `zip` by using the script [`zip-fabclient.sh`](../../zip-fabclient.sh)
 - Create new Flogo App of name `equipment_client` and choose `Import app` to import the model [`equipment_client.json`](equipment_client.json)
-- You can then add or update contract transactions using the graphical modeler of the TIBCO Flogo® Enterprise.
+- You can then add or update the service implementation using the graphical modeler of the TIBCO Flogo® Enterprise.
 - Open `Connections` tab, find and edit the `equipment client` connector.
 Set the `Smart coontract metadata file` to the [`metadata.json`](contract-metadata/metadata.json), which is generated in the previous step.
 Set the `Network configuration file` and `entity matcher file` to the corresponding files in [`testdata`](../../testdata).
 - After you are done editing, export the Flogo App, and copy the downloaded model file, i.e., [`equipment_client.json`](equipment_client.json) to this `equipment` sample folder.